 - The professional responsibilities and roles of a teacher – 20 percent

 This test will ensure you have the necessary skills to meet the quality standards that are specified in the Texas ESL teacher job description.
-There are three versions of the ESL Test and you should choose the one that corresponds to the grade levels you intend to teach:
+All ESL certification exams can be found here.

 Step 3.
 Apply for Your Teaching License and TESOL Certification